onaio/onadata/docs/projects.rst

 Response
 ^^^^^^^^^
 ::

        HTTP 204 NO CONTENT

 Remove a user from a project
 -------------------------------
-You can remove a specific user from a project using `POST` with payload:
+You can remove a specific user from a project using `PUT` with payload:

 - ``username`` of the user you want to remove
 - ``role`` the user has on the project